BetterRimworlds/ComaDrug/README.md

 - **Rapid Recovery**: Pawns will recover 2x faster from diseases.
 - **Controlled Wakeup**: When administered Wake-Up, the pawn will immediately awaken.
-- **Greater Survival Odds**: By massively reducing the pawn's dietary and Luciferium needs, it greatly increases their surivval odds, especially during times of famine and extreme injury and disease.
+- **Greater Survival Odds**: By massively reducing the pawn's dietary and Luciferium needs, it greatly increases their survival odds, especially during times of famine and extreme injury and disease.

 ## Installation
 1. Download the latest release from the [GitHub repository](https://github.com/BetterRimWorlds/ComaDrug/releases)